How to modernize your home – Best Modern home Design Tips

-Traditional houses have both complicated interior and exterior architectural design.
+Traditional houses have both complicated interior and exterior architectural designs.
 For example, a window trim can be made up of multiple kinds of wood.
 However, a modern home design incorporates simplified architectural design details.
 You won’t find an intricate combination of woods for the window trim.
-Walls and ceilings are usually given a smooth surface painting.
+Walls and ceilings are usually subject to smooth surface painting.

 Tips to Modernize Traditional Details

 First and foremost, try to identify the essential structures in the architecture of your building.
 Eliminate all redundant pieces like extra wood profiles and unnecessary supports.
 You can even replace the siding materials with larger-sized panels to reduce the course line.

 In the interior of the room, do you really need the window trim, door trim?
 Not really.
 Why not remove them and replace them with a simpler profile.
 If you want to use tiles, use larger ones so as to reduce grout lines.

 Use slender windows and flat doors as opposed to recessed panelized doors.
 Even using a solid surface instead of a granite countertop can further simplify the architectural design.
 And finally, stick with smooth surfaces.

 Traditional homes use a lot of redundant materials.
 On the other hand, modern homes incorporate materials with consistency and simplicity as a priority.
 To modernize a modern house, the key to consistency is to make use of larger surfaced materials like big tiles, wide planks of wood, uninterrupted surfaces of glass, concrete, sheetrock, and so on.
 This will ensure continuity in the look of the material.